jubatus/handson-text/en/source/intro.rst

 "Spam or ham?", "Male or female?", "Clicked or ignored?", these decisions can be all recognized as a sort of binary classification problem.

 When having more than two classes, it is called multiclass classification problem.
-For example, the task belongs to it to wacth a picture of dishes and predict them as french, italian, or chinese.
+For example, whan the goal of a task is to watch a picture of dishes and predict them as French, Italian, or Chinese, it belongs to multiclass classification problems.
 The classifier in Jubatus can address the multiclass classification problems, which is a generalization of binary case.
 The purpose of this tutorial is to learn how to use the Jubatus' classifier (jubaclassifier).